2024 Algerian Cup final: Pre-match

-MC Alger and CR Belouizdad face each other for the first time in the final and both are looking to win the ninth title.
-MC Alger will have the opportunity to crown its magnificent season by winning the final of the Algerian Cup.
-After winning the championship for the eighth time in its history, the Dean can make a little more history at the end of this final by joining, for the second time, the closed circle of clubs which managed to make the Cup-Championship double.
+MC Alger and CR Belouizdad faced each other for the first time in the final and both were looking to win the ninth title.
+After winning the championship for the eighth time in its history, the Dean was aiming to join the closed circle of clubs which managed to make the Cup-Championship double.
 The Greens and Reds had already managed to achieve the treble in 1976.
 The last time that MCA won the Algerian Cup was in 2016 against NA Hussein Dey.
-As for CR Belouizdad, Ligue 1 champion four times in a row since 2020, finished second in the championship this season behind MC Alger.
-This final is an opportunity for the Reds and Whites to save their season by ending it with a title.
-Their last coronation in the Algerian Cup dates back to 2019.
+The final was an opportunity for the Reds and Whites to save their season by ending it with a title.
+Their last coronation in the Algerian Cup dated back to 2019.

 The final match of the 57th edition of the Algerian Cup, scheduled for Friday, July 5, will be held in the presence of Video assistant referee (VAR), the Algerian Football Federation (FAF) announced on its official website.
 The president of the Algerian Cup Commission, Lahcene Timbuktu, presented a presentation on the preparations for the “Dame Coupe” final, during the meeting of the Federal Bureau of the FAF, extended to the national leagues, held under the presidency of the boss of the FAF, Walid Sadi at the National Technical Center (CTN) of Sidi Moussa.
 On 30 June 2024, The Federal Arbitration Commission of the (FAF) named Mustapha Ghorbal as the referee for the final, including assistant referees Antar Boulfelfel and Adel Abane.
 Ghada Mehat served as the fourth official, while Lahlou Benbraham acted as the Video assistant referee.
 Asma Feriel Ouahab were appointed as assistant VAR officials.